- 1. I Was in an Accident. Am I Experiencing Emotional Trauma?

 Below is a deeper look at some of the most common mental damages accident victims suffer.

-Chapter 2:Post-Traumatic Stress Disorder after an accident
+Post-traumatic Stress Disorder after an Accident

 However, there are many reasons why PTSD is a condition that needs immediate treatment.
 It can lead to severe anger issues, depression, loneliness, and even suicide.
 PTSD can be treated with cognitive-behavioural therapy, psychotherapy, and pain management.